shpyro/landing-page/README.md

-# landing-page
+# 0din-landing-page
-Landing page from scratch
+Landing page from scratch, following THe Odin Project course